shahram-boshra/vqm24_database_process/README.md

 Acknowledgements

-We would like to express our gratitude to the developers and maintainers of the following open-source libraries, which are integral to this project:
+We would like to express our gratitude to the developers and maintainers of the following open-source libraries and tools, which are integral to this project:

+    Docker: For providing a robust platform for building, shipping, and running our application in a consistent and reproducible environment.

     RDKit: For its powerful cheminformatics functionalities, essential for molecular representation and feature extraction.